01 of 15

 This small barrier island is Georgia's answer to Hilton Head.
 Cute, quaint, and made for relaxation, you will find more golf carts riding around town than vehicles.

-Saint Simon's jewel, the King and Prince Hotel is a stunning, luxury, family-owned beachfront resort that treats its guests like they are members of the family.
+Saint Simon's jewel, the King and Prince Beach and Golf Resort is a stunning, luxury, family-owned beachfront resort that treats its guests like they are members of the family.

 Enjoy golfing, swimming, sunning, and a gorgeous natural terrain, or pop over to one of the other nearby islands such as Sea Island or Jekyll Island for a fun day trip.Continue to 13 of 15 below.